New Platforms Updated All the Time.

 Instagram: A surprisingly fun photography app that’s sweeping the globe.
 Install Instagram on your smartphone and, next time you take a photo, use it to enhance, stylize and share the photo with others in your network.
 Strengths: A fun, easy-to-use app.
 Weaknesses: Other apps provide a similar experience.

-MarketMeSuite: This is a social media dashboard that’s similar to HootSuite and TweetDeck.
+LocalVox: This is a social media dashboard that’s similar to HootSuite and TweetDeck.
 It’s perfect for people who are interested in drilling down a little deeper than either HootSuite or TweetDeck allow you to do.
-You wouldn’t want to use MarketMeSuite in addition to the others, but instead of.
-If you need a more in-depth experience, MarketMeSuite may be just what you need.
+You wouldn’t want to use LocalVox in addition to the others, but instead of.
+If you need a more in-depth experience, LocalVox may be just what you need.

 Path: A location-based social sharing app that allows you to share photos, memories, music, thoughts and other moments with friends in your social media circle.
 Strengths: A fun way to share your life journey with friends.
 Weaknesses: Heavy competition from intrenched competitors like Facebook, Google+ and others.

 Pinterest: We live in a visual world and Pinterest leverages that.
 Tired of reading long blog posts (like this one) but still enjoy skimming through images that are worth 1,000 words?
 If so, then Pinterest is for you.
 Just visit the site, sign up and start sharing images by re-pinning them to your profile.
 Strengths: A visually-appealing way to share information with followers.
 Weaknesses: Competition from a wide variety of other social media platforms.